telekom-mms/sectpmctl/README.md

 An installation on an Acer Swift 3 SF314-42 laptop caused some problems which needed changes of the source code to enable an installation:

+* The Secure Boot DB database is maybe not cleared by entering Setup Mode.
+Fix: Clear it before installation with "efi-updatevar -d 0 db".
 * The Secure Boot DBX database could not to cleared by efi-updatevar.
 Fix: Comment out clearing and updating of DBX in sectpmctl-boot.
 * tpm2_clear fails.
 Fix: Clear the TPM inside the BIOS, Windows or by executing "echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request" and remove tpm2_clear in sectpmctl-tpm.